Usage for Beginners¶

 Create Block References¶

-entity is created by the factory function:
+entity is created by the factory method:

 add_blockref()